veikkovahasoyrinki/iot-project1/README.md

 Leave the firewall settings as default and press Create.

-Press the name of the created VPC network and press edit.
+Press the name of the created VPC network.

 Go to firewalls section.
 You need to create ingress and egress rules to allow IPv6 traffic.